Timing spring-data-cassandra repository methods

 - the class is annotated with the

-annotation - the class implements
+@org.springframework.stereotype.Repositoryannotation - the class implements

-class from the proof of concept project intercepts
+AspectJ com.findinpath.aop.RepositoryTimerAspect class from the proof of concept project intercepts

 the methods of spring data repository beans from the project and emits timer information

-to micrometer’s io.micrometer.core.instrument.MeterRegistry
+to micrometer’s io.micrometer.core.instrument.MeterRegistry.

-The information get emitted to the micrometer metric named repository
+The information get emitted to the micrometer metric named repository with the following tags:

 .tags("class", className)